Maintenance Enforcement Program Enrollment

 How long does it take to become enrolled?

 It may take two to three weeks to process your enrollment.
 A notice of filing will be issued once your enrollment is complete.
 If you have not received this within one month, contact MEP.

 MEP will issue you a Personal Identification Number (PIN) which you will need to access up-to-date information about your personal case file anytime.

 You will need both your PIN and case file number to get personal information as follows:

 - Online at Maintenance Enforcement Program website.

 - A deterrent fee is charged when a payment obligation is one month in default and for each month thereafter that the ledger carries a child support arrears balance.
-This fee is used to cover program operating expenses.

 - A service fee is charged according to the action required to collect an outstanding support obligation.
 This fee is used to help cover costs of operating the program.